araxiaonline/Weekly-Armor-Vendor/README.md

 # Black-Market-Vendor

-Adds a Vendor who sells 1 Armor per class and rotates them out weekly.
+Adds a Vendor who sells 1 Armor Set per class and rotates them out weekly.

 The SQL table's (`black_market_armor_sets` `black_market_current_set`) is created in your "World" folder.
 The Lua script for the NPC handles randomly getting the Armor sets and allows players to purchase them for 100 Araxia Tokens (Item ID: 910001).